nguyen8amk1/My_Own_Philosophy_of_Everything/notes/books/Concepts_Techniques_Models_of_Computer_Programming.md

     **"declare" statement:
         -> CREATE: a NEW STORE VARIABLE
-        -> REFER: the IDENTIFIER to the new STORE VARIABLE
+        -> REFER/BIND: the IDENTIFIER to the new STORE VARIABLE

         -> **PREVIOUS calculations using the same indentifier are not changed
             -> because the identifier REFERS to ANOTHER STORE VARIABLE